openx/mobile-android-sdk-doc/android-sdk-info/android-sdk-importing.md

 6. Change the module build.gradle file (not the project build.gradle file) as follows:
-    1. Add `'com.google.android.gms:play-services-base:16.1.0'` and `'com.google.android.gms:play-services-ads-identifier:16.0.0'` (or current version) as a dependency.
+    1. Add `'com.google.android.gms:play-services-base:17.0.0'` and `'com.google.android.gms:play-services-ads-identifier:17.0.0'` (or current version) as a dependency.

-    2. Add `implementation 'com.google.android.exoplayer:exoplayer:2.7.3'` as a dependency.
+    2. Add `implementation 'com.google.android.exoplayer:exoplayer-core:2.10.4'`, `implementation 'com.google.android.exoplayer:exoplayer-ui:2.10.4'` as a dependency.

     3. Add the OpenX Mobile Android SDK .aar file as a dependency.